Hop production in the United States: Other research

 Researchers at University of California Berkeley are experimenting with genetically modified strains of yeast that are able to synthesize the natural compounds responsible for hop aromas.
 In a double-blind tasting test, genetically modified yeast beers were perceived as hoppier than traditionally dry-hopped beers.
 Hop-aroma producing yeast might eliminate the hefty water and energy requirements for growing, drying and transporting aroma hops or mitigate the effects of supply shocks during poor harvest years.

 Recent studies have shown hop growers may be able to bypass the winter dormancy period of hops by "tricking" plants with artificial grow lights.
 Growing hops indoors using hydroponics could allow for greater water efficiency, eliminate the need for pesticides and result in fresh hop availability year round.

 By state

 Idaho

 Idaho began producing hops in the 1950s.
 The state of Idaho is home to the 1,700 acre Elk Mountain Farms owned by Anheuser-Busch.
 Elk-Mountain is one of the largest hop farms in the world.

 Oregon

 The state of Oregon is home to the USDA-ARS public breeding program, credited with developing Cascade and other "c-hop" varietals.
 Oregon hop production primarily occurs in the Willamette Valley region.
 The city of Portland, Oregon is known for its number of breweries and beer culture.
 The availability of fresh, local hops is one attribution to the successful Portland beer scene.

 Washington

 Washington is the largest hop producing state in the country.
-Hops were first introduced to the Yakima Valley in the late nineteenth century, where farmers soon recognized their ability to flourish in the high desert climate.
+Hops were first introduced to the state's Puyallup Valley by Ezra Meeker in 1865 and spread around the Puget Sound region.
+The first Yakima Valley hops were planted in 1868 by Charles Carpenter, a New York emigrant.
+The region soon surpassed Western Washington in production due to the high desert climate and volcanic soil, along with abundant water later provided by mass irrigation projects.